Patricia Denkler

 Patricia Anne Denkler (born April 10, 1952) is a former American naval aviator and retired commercial airline pilot.
-She was the first woman from the United States Navy to become to land a jet aircraft on an aircraft carrier.
+She was the first woman from the United States Navy to become carrier qualified in a jet aircraft.

 Biography

 Denkler was born in 1952 as the daughter of Shirley Moseley and William Denkler, a United States Navy Commander and combat pilot who flew in both World War II and the Korean War.
 Patricia Denkler began flying as a private pilot in 1975, flying tailwheel-type aircraft and gaining aerobatics experience in biplanes.

 Navy aviator

 In 1977, Patricia Denkler met then Commander John McCain, who encouraged her to apply to the Navy Flight Program.
 The U.S. Navy only began accepting women pilots in 1973.
 She applied for Aviation Officer Candidate School and was accepted for the October 1977 class.
 At that time, approximately fifteen women were selected per year.